Observational Probes of the Neutron Star Equation of State with Hyperons, Bosonic Dark Matter, and Quark Matter: Unified modeling of dense matter: Hyperonic, dark, and quark phases

 with the vacuum mass $m_{S}$ of S. The mass shift is given by

-where $n_b$ is the baryonic density, $x_{S}$ is a slope parameter and $n_0 = 0.15$~ fm$^{-3}$ is the nuclear saturation density.
-A finite density of S exclusively emerges at zero temperature when the condition $m^{*}_S = \mu^{*}_S$ is met, leading to the occurrence of Bose-Einstein condensation.
-The scalar density for S then is equal to the vector density and reads
+where $n_B$ is the baryonic density, $x_{S}$ is a slope parameter, and $n_0 = 0.15$~ fm$^{-3}$ is the nuclear saturation density. {For the S particle, we adopted the minimal value of the slope parameter.
+This choice, while simplified, produces a significant mass shift at high densities of NSs and ensures that the S remains a deeply bound but weakly interacting state.
+Such a treatment is consistent with the expectation that a viable DM candidate should interact only weakly with BM, and it serves to mimic the possible interactions of the S with the medium without introducing additional free parameters.} A finite density of S exclusively emerges at zero temperature when the condition $m^{*}_S = \mu^{*}_S$ is met, leading to the occurrence of Bose-Einstein condensation.
+The scalar density for S is then equal to the vector density and reads

 Here, $n_{i}^{(v)}$ signifies the vector density of the fermions.
 All relevant information pertaining to the thermodynamic properties of the system can be deduced from the grand canonical thermodynamic potential density, denoted as $\Omega({\mu_{i}})$, wherein $\mu_{i}$ signifies the chemical potential of each particle at zero temperature.
-The condensate contribution of the bosonic S in grand canonical thermodynamic potential is formally given by
+The condensate contribution of the bosonic S in grand canonical thermodynamic potential density is formally given by